 Amount of Replacement Reserve

 ERCOT shall determine if sufficient Resource capacity is on line, in appropriate locations, and available to ERCOT to meet the potential needs of the ERCOT System.
 This is based on the ERCOT load forecasts and the QSE resource plans.
 This assumes that generation on-line will have Balancing Energy bids at the proper time.
-A study is made considering the upper and lower limits of resources shown on the resource plan as well as the expected transmission configuration to determine if there is a possible reliable solution.
+A study is made considering the upper and lower limits of resources shown on the resource plan as well as the expected transmission configuration to determine if there is a possible arrangement of resource capacity that provides a reliable solution.
 If there is a reliable solution, then no Replacement Reserve is needed.
 If there is not a reliable solution, then Replacement Reserve is needed, either for a zone or for all of ERCOT.
 The amount is dependent on what it would take to make ERCOT reliable and is determined to be zonal or ERCOT wide.

 Determination of MCPC